-- □ 2.1.1 Publicly visible identification of FOSS Liaison (e.g., via a published contact email address, or the Linux Foundation's Open Compliance Directory). - □ 2.1.2 An internal documented procedure that assigns responsibility for receiving FOSS compliance inquiries.
+- 2.1.1 Publicly visible identification of FOSS Liaison FOSS Liaison function is publicly identified (e.g., via a published contact email address, or the Linux Foundation's Open Compliance Directory). - 2.1.2 An internal documented procedure exists that assigns responsibility for receiving FOSS compliance inquiries.

-To ensure there is a reasonable way for third parties to contact the organization with regard to FOSS compliance inquiries and that this responsibility has been effectively assigned.
+To eEnsure there is a reasonable way for third parties to contact the organization with regard to FOSS compliance inquiries and that this responsibility has been effectively assigned.

-2.2 Identify Internal FOSS Compliance Role(s).

-- Assign individual(s) responsible for managing internal FOSS compliance.
-The FOSS Compliance role and the FOSS Liaison may be the same individual. - FOSS compliance management activity is sufficiently resourced: - Time to perform the role has been allocated; and - Commercially reasonable budget has been allocated. - Assign responsibilities to develop and maintain FOSS compliance policy and processes; - Legal expertise pertaining to FOSS compliance is accessible to the FOSS Compliance role (e.g., could be internal or external); and - A process exists for the resolution of FOSS compliance issues.
+- 2.2 Identify Internal FOSS Compliance Role(s). - Assign individual(s) responsible for managing internal FOSS compliance.
+The FOSS Compliance role and the FOSS Liaison may be the same individual. - FOSS compliance management activity is sufficiently resourced: - o Time to perform the role has been allocated; and - Commercially reasonable budget has been allocated. - Assign responsibilities to develop and maintain FOSS compliance policy and processes; - Legal expertise pertaining to FOSS compliance is accessible to the FOSS Compliance role (e.g., could be internal or external); and - A process exists for the resolution of FOSS compliance issues.

-- □ 2.2.1 Name of persons, group or function in FOSS Compliance role(s) internally identified. - □ 2.2.2 Identification of legal expertise available to FOSS Compliance role(s) which could be internal or external. - □ 2.2.3 A documented procedure that assigns internal responsibilities for FOSS compliance. - □ 2.2.4 A documented procedure for handling the review and remediation of non-compliant cases.
+- 2.2.1 Name of persons, group or function in FOSS Compliance role(s) internally identified.
+2.2.2 Identify source of Identification of legal expertise available to FOSS Compliance role(s) which could be internal or external.
+2.2.3 A documented procedure exists-that assigns internal responsibilities for FOSS compliance. - □ 2.2.4 A documented procedure exists for handling the review and remediation of non-compliant cases.

-To ensure internal FOSS responsibilities have been effectively assigned.
+To eEnsure certain internal FOSS responsibilities have been effectively assigned.